rafaelhueb92/bff-file-handler-s3/README.md

 ### **3. `/files/upload`**

 - **Purpose**: Uploads a file to the S3 bucket.
 If the file size exceeds **50 MB**, the application will perform an **asynchronous multipart upload**.
-  If for some reason, the upload fails, it will try to upload to the fallback bucket, only will be unvailable, if all buckets fails.
+  If for some reason, the upload fails, it will try to upload to the fallback bucket.
+The upload will only fail if all buckets are unavailable.
 - **Authentication**: Requires **Basic Auth**.
 - **Request Body**:
   - The request must be a **multipart form-data** with a `file` field containing the file to upload.